 After being correctly diagnosed, there are many methods to deal with the pain of osteoarthritis.
 Some ways are more conventional than others, but given that not everyone responds to various therapies in a similar manner, it is a good idea for each person to try a few methods (with the approval of a health care provider) to find out what works best.

 One of the primary ways to help with the aches of arthritis is weight control.
-For each pound of weight lost, there is a four-pound reduction in the weight placed on the knee for each step taken during the course of daily activities; and losing as few as 11 pounds can decrease the threat of developing knee osteoarthritis by 50% for some people.
+For every pound lost, there is a four-pound reduction in the weight placed on the knee for each step taken during daily activities; and losing as little as 11 pounds can reduce the risk of developing knee osteoarthritis by 50% for some people.

 Daily physical exercise helps keep joints active, decreases pain and strengthens muscles around the joints.
 Swimming is particularly suited for people with osteoarthritis because the water’s buoyancy provides for exercise with very little impact stress to the joints while developing strength and increasing range of motion.